-After you've identified practices you want in your school or district, and you have an idea of what successful implementation should include, work with your school stakeholders and partners to advocate for specific changes.
+After you've identified practices you want in your school or district, and you have an idea of what successful implementation should include, work with your school champion to advocate for specific changes.

 Promote peer-to-peer advocacy and learningif one school principal tells another about a program, that's a much better messenger.